 For International Students, approval for an early exit is required and is granted only under compassionate or compelling circumstances.
 Before proceeding, it is strongly recommended that you consult from your Education Agent or the Department of Home Affairs to understand how withdrawing may impact your Student Visa.

-For more information, please refer to the Enrolment Policy and What are compelling and compassionate circumstances?
+For more information, please refer to the Enrolment Policy and What are Compelling and Compassionate Circumstances?

 Still need clarification or help?